CAR T-cell Therapy

 Who is eligible?

-Selected groups of patients are eligible for CAR T-cell Therapy.
+Selected groups of patients are eligible for CAR T-cell therapy.
 They include:

 - Children and young adult patients from 2 to 25 years old with B-cell Acute Lymphoblastic Leukemia (ALL) that is resistant, and where a relapse has occurred subsequently or post-transplant.